Max Millington

 Max is interested in building up a practice in Court of Protection work.

-During his pupillage under the supervision of Alexander Campbell, Max gained experience of a wide range of cases before the Court of Protection, covering both health and welfare and property and affairs matters.
-He assisted with drafting documents in proceedings challenging a deprivation of liberty under s.21A of the Mental Capacity Act 2005 (‘MCA 2005’), and in proceedings under s.16 of the MCA 2005 involving issues of residence and care.
+During his pupillage under the supervision of Alexander Campbell, Max gained experience of a wide range of cases before the Court of Protection, covering both personal welfare and property and affairs matters.
+He assisted with drafting documents in proceedings challenging a deprivation of liberty under section 21A of the Mental Capacity Act 2005 (‘MCA 2005’), and in proceedings under section 16 of the MCA 2005 involving issues of residence and care.

-Max welcomes instructions in Property Law.
-During his pupillage, Max assisted with a complex appeal before the Upper Tribunal (Lands Chamber) concerning the interpretation of the provisions of Schedule 4 of the Land Registration Act 2002 arising from a dispute over registered title to land.
+• Assisted a senior member of Chambers with an appeal before the Upper Tribunal (Lands Chamber) concerning the interpretation of the provisions of Schedule 4 of the Land Registration Act 2002 arising from a dispute over registered title to land.